Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ...
 ```

-To stop the container, you can press the stop button on the top-right corner of the Docker window.
+To stop the container, click the Stop button in the top-right corner of the Docker window.

 Congratulations, you are running AlmaLinux 9 via Docker!